 Jessica joined us earlier this year to take on the CycleBar Berkeley project.
-Last time she was in the office chatted about the PR business and what keeps her engaged.
+The last time she was in the office we chatted about the PR business and what keeps her engaged.

 What brought you to PR?

 I went to graduate school at USC for Broadcast Journalism and worked for several years both producing and on the editorial side for ABC Network News and Bloomberg News.
 In 2010, my husband and I moved to San Francisco.
 The news landscape was changing drastically at that time, with consolidations and layoffs and jobs were scarce.
 I was fortunate enough to get an informational interview with a Media Relations executive at one of the local branches of an international PR firm, which turned into a job working in enterprise and consumer tech.
 I was able to parlay my writing skills, video skills and knowledge of how the media works into a new career.